grpc/grpc.github.io/docs/quickstarts/csharp-quickstart.md

 ## Run a gRPC application

-### After building with Visual Studio, Xamarin Studio, or Monodevelop IDEs:
+### Using Visual Studio, Xamarin Studio, or Monodevelop IDEs
 From the `examples/csharp/helloworld` directory:

 1. Run the server